HoobermanHEP/Hooberman-Group-Site-jekyll/README.md

 ├── index.html
 └── README.md
 ```

-### Change your working status

-Go to `_data/your_netid_work.yml`.
-Make changes according to the format.
-Jekyll takes care of the rest for you.

 ### Change your About Me paragraph and Publications

 Go to `people/your_netid.html`.
 Make changes according to the format.